 1. Eating a healthy diet for basic good health

 Eating a healthy diet for good health is clearly something that we should all be doing anyway, but it is particularly important whilst going through breast cancer treatment so that you maintain good energy levels, help boost your immunity and for general well being.
-I won’t harp on about what is a healthy diet (I will leave that to the nutritionists and dieticians) but I can direct you to some helpful info online:
+I won’t harp on about what is a healthy diet (I will leave that to the nutritionists and dieticians) but I can direct you to some helpful info online via these excellent website pages on nutrition and cancer:

 2. Eating and drinking do’s and don’ts during chemotherapy